Penalties for not having car tax

 At the core of the campaign is a picture of several cars parked outside a row or terrace houses.
 It is a familiar residential scene.
 Once such vehicle is not taxed, though.
 It is therefore virtually obscured by an oversized clamp.
 ‘We are clamping untaxed cars in your area’, the Driver & Vehicle Licensing Agency confirms.

 The campaign incorporates regional elements, too.
 London, for example, is where the largest number of people feel they have a right to offend.
 In 2018, 122,155 fell foul of the law.
-On this basis, a local radio message emphasises the consequences via a voice that resembles instructions from a sat-nav system.
-It states:
+On this basis, social media posts emphasise the consequences via messages such as ' If your car isn’t taxed, we’ll find it.
+Don’t get caught, get taxed #TaxItOrLoseIt', and 'Remember to tax your car!
+If you don’t it may be clamped or towed away.
+Is it worth the extra expense? #TaxItOrLoseIt'

 This region specific theme is replicated elsewhere.
 In Northern Ireland, Birmingham and Manchester, for starters.
 The table below reveals the regions plus the number of offenders penalised in 2018.